satwik-kambham/horizon/RIFT.md

 - All styling should be done only using tailwind.
 - The project can be run using the command `npm run tauri dev`
+- The user will provide error info if any.
+Do not try to read from the devtools.